 Our geo-science and environmental science researchers have invited undergraduate students from universities across the U.S. to join them in the UNH-Abisko Summer Research program.
-Right from the start they have been working in collaboration with a faculty advisor at one of our research centers.
+Right from the start students will be given the opportunity to identify research topics then begin working with a research mentor at UNH to prepare for their research in Abisko, Sweden.

 Program timeline